Metricks/frontend-assessment-/README.md

 ## Welcome! 👋

-Thanks for taking this front-end coding challenge.
+Thanks for taking this front-end assessment task.

-## The challenge
+## The task

-Your challenge is to build out this multi-step form and get it looking as close to the design as possible.
+Your task is to build out this multi-step form and get it looking as close to the design as possible.

-You can will be using React/Next and [Chakra UI](https://chakra-ui.com) as the component library to complete the challenge.
+You can will be using React/Next and [Chakra UI](https://chakra-ui.com) as the component library to complete this task.

 Your users should be able to: